hashicorp/terraform-website/content/source/docs/glossary.html.md

 [remote operation]: glossary.html#remote-operations
 [remote operations]: glossary.html#remote-operations

--> Terraform Enterprise
+-> Terraform Cloud

-The ability to start a [run][] (or perform a few other tasks) from your local [CLI][] and view output inline, while still allowing TFE to perform the actual operation.
+The ability to start a [run][] (or perform a few other tasks) from your local [CLI][] and view output inline, while still allowing Terraform Cloud to perform the actual operation.

-TFE performs Terraform runs in its own disposable VMs, where it can capture information, control access to secrets, etc., but many users are accustomed to running Terraform on their local machines.
+Terraform Cloud performs Terraform runs in its own disposable VMs, where it can capture information, control access to secrets, etc., but many users are accustomed to running Terraform on their local machines.
 Remote operations exist to help split the difference.

 - [Terraform docs: Remote Operations](/docs/backends/operations.html)